 How to Prevent Iron Deficiency

-If treatment for iron deficiency is needed, a health care provider will assess iron status and determine the exact form of treatment, which may include changes in diet or taking supplements.
+If treatment for iron deficiency is needed, a health care provider will assess iron status and determine treatment.
+This may include changes in diet or supplements.

 Find a Nutrition Expert